 Next, the trail moves through the forest and trees.

 Before you start the stair-like climb toward the summit, you’ll pass another hikers’ hut where you can stop to use the bathroom (no charge) or stop for a cool drink and a bite to eat.
 This is a good stop for a lunch break.

-For the most part, climbing towards the summit is fairly straightforward.
+For the most part, climbing toward the summit is fairly straightforward.
 The problem arises when you get closer to the top.
-The approach to the peak is quite difficult and can be really scary when slippery.
+The approach to the peak is quite difficult and can be scary when slippery.

 The route to the peak is composed of a one-way path with chains hammered into the rocks.
 Although unlikely, if someone approaches you in the opposite direction, it can be quite the scramble to pass.

 However, most people stick to the established route by climbing up one side (seen below) and climbing down on the other.
 In high season, aggressive hikers may cause a feeling of needing to rush with so many people behind you waiting.